A robust approach for time-bin encoded photonic quantum information protocols

-To perform HOM measurements, the photons are recombined in a single path and, after a final HWP at $22.5^\circ$, interfere in a final PBS.

-To demonstrate tomography of the time-bin encoded qubits using the HOM scheme, we reconstruct a number of (approximately) pure and mixed states.
-First, we prepare 15 states, including the six mutually unbiased bases (MUBs) states and nine randomly sampled pure states, and perform tomographic reconstruction.
-Furthermore, we prepared 33 states with varying amounts of mixture, as depicted in Fig.~\ref{fig:results} a).
-To generate the necessary mixture, we prepared pairs of pure states and switched between them periodically throughout the measurement.
-For each tomography, we prepare the reference photon in the six states of the three MUBs.
-This measurement set is over-complete, and one can also use a smaller set using different strategies (see Supplemental Information I).
+To demonstrate the measurement scheme, we perform quantum state tomography of qubits and qutrits, implementing one- and two-step versions of the quantum walk experiments introduced above (see SM~II \cite{SI}).
+For qubits, we use a single-step quantum walk (with a temporal delay of $\approx 8$ ps) and prepare 48 states, consisting of 15 approximately pure states and 33 states with varying degrees of mixture, as depicted in Fig.~\ref{fig:results}a.
+To generate the necessary mixture, we prepare pairs of pure states and periodically switch between them throughout the measurement.
+For each tomography, we prepare the reference photon in the six states of the three mutually unbiased bases (MUBs).
+This measurement set is over-complete, but one can also use a smaller set employing different strategies (see SM~I \cite{SI}).
 We then reconstruct the target state using standard maximum likelihood estimation~\cite{james2001measurement}.
-For both pure and mixed states, we obtained a mean experimental fidelity~\cite{jozsa1994FidelityMixedQuantum} of $\langle F^{\rm exp}\rangle =0.9955\pm0.0007$ with respect to theoretical targets (see the Supplemental Material for individual fidelities).
+For all pure and mixed states, we obtained a mean experimental fidelity~\cite{jozsa1994FidelityMixedQuantum} of $\langle F\rangle =0.9955\pm0.0007$ with respect to their theoretical targets (see SM for individual fidelities \cite{SI}).